Xilinx/Vitis_Accel_Examples/200_host/209_overlap/details.md

  Results computed by the kernel in the present cycle can be read by the host up until the next cycle finishes.
 This allows the operation to go on in a pipelined manner.

  OpenCL read and writes can be made asynchronous by using `CL_FALSE` flag in APIs and `cl::Event` objects can be used to synchronize these operations.
-Such as computation on a data (kernel enqueue)  should not start until the data has been written into the relevant buffers.
+Such as computation on data (kernel enqueue)  should not start until the data has been written into the relevant buffers.
 ```c++
 OCL_CHECK(err, err = q.enqueueMigrateMemObjects({buffer_a[flag], buffer_b[flag]}, 0/*0 means from host*/, NULL, &write_event[0]));
   set_callback(write_event[0], "ooo_queue");